jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2021/Protective Penguin/Egg Hunt/egghunt.md

 sshd      379            root    4u  IPv6  21322      0t0  TCP *:4422 (LISTEN)
 dhclient  587            root    9u  IPv4  23072      0t0  UDP *:bootpc
 ```
 Looks like there is an sshd process with PID 379 listening on tcp port 4422 but no process seems to be listening on udp port 1337.
 Weird, why would there be a port forward rule for qemu then?
-This is of course a bit of a cheat hint, as compromised systems usually don't come with such hints in real IR. ;-)
+This is of course a bit of a cheat hint, as compromised systems usually don't come with such nicely laid out forward rules in real IR. ;-)

 ## Nmap Scan of Backdoored Target Server
-It would be interesting to verify if both of these custom ports are open on the target server as well.
+It would be interesting to verify if one or both of these custom ports are open on the target server.
 There was no (sshd) network service listening on tcp port 4422, but there was one listening on the common tcp port 22.
 And udp port 1337 seems to be closed.
 Hmm.
 ```
 sudo nmap -sU -p 1337,53,68 egghunt.challenges.adversary.zone